xentoshi/xentoshi/README.md

-### Hi there, my web name is Xentoshi and I'm political science graduate.
+### Hi there, my web name is Xentoshi and I'm political science graduate shifting career to tech.
 I'm looking for mentor!
 Please, reach out, would love to meet! 👋